Laser-induced transient opacity in helium nanodroplets probed by single-shot coherent diffraction: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The simulated diffraction signal reproduces well the measured time-dependent integrated detector signal at low scattering angle with a drop of the diffracted intensity of about $30\%$ (Fig. \ref{fig:results_decrease_csca_det_signal_ref_index_double_column} e).
-This is remarkable since our model is expected to give correct trends, but not necessarily quantitative agreement.
-For example, the calculations do not account for the known blue shifts of absorption features in the droplet of up to 0.5 eV compared to the atomic transitions \cite{Surko1969, Lucas1983, Joppien1993} (see Supplementary Note 5.4. for further discussion of calculated and literature curves).
+The simulated diffraction signal reproduces well the measured time-dependent low-angle detector signal with a drop of the diffracted intensity of about $30\%$ in the signal from all hits (Fig. \ref{fig:results_decrease_csca_det_signal_ref_index_double_column} e) and even deeper dips for size selected diffraction patterns (Fig.\,\ref{fig:size_selected_main}).

+This is remarkable since our model is expected to give correct trends, but not quantitative agreement.
+For example, the calculations do not account for the known blue shifts of absorption features in the droplet of up to 0.5 eV compared to the atomic transitions \cite{Surko1969, Lucas1983, Joppien1993} (see Supplementary Note 4.4. for further discussion of discrepancies to literature curves).
 Furthermore, the kick-response approach doesn't include changes in state occupations during the XUV pulse.
-When calculating the diffraction of a later part of the XUV pulse, excitation and ionization within the droplet during the leading edge of the pulse, caused by the XUV or the combined XUV and NIR fields, are neglected.
-These effects will also modify the diffraction response over the course of the pulse.
-However, full simulations using an XUV pulse train at representative fluences indicate that at the current intensities the associated modifications should be minor (see Supplementary Note 7).
-Also, spectral reshaping \cite{Chen2013laser} of the light propagating through the droplet is not accounted for in our model.
+Also excitation and ionization within the droplet during the leading edge of the pulse, caused by the XUV or the combined XUV and NIR fields, are neglected.
+These effects will also modify the diffraction response over the course of the pulse, and in particular may cause an asymmetric behavior of the diffraction response in respect to time zero.
+However, asymmetric features in the experimentally observed intensity decrease remain within the range uncertainty in time delay and statistical fluctuations of the intensity signal.
+Furthermore, full simulations using an XUV pulse train at representative fluences indicate that at the current intensities modifications from ionization should indeed be minor (see Supplementary Note 7).
+Finally, when calculating the diffraction of a later part of the XUV pulse, spectral reshaping \cite{Chen2013laser} of the light propagating through the droplet is not accounted for.

-With these limitations in mind, the close agreement between calculation and measurement encourages us to derive a basic picture of the physical mechanisms underlying the observed reduction in diffraction signal brightness from the model.
-For this, we analyze the evolution of the effective refractive index maps at the photon energies corresponding to the two dominant harmonics, namely the 13th and 15th, in the XUV spectrum.
+With these limitations in mind, the satisfying agreement between calculation and measurement encourages us to propose a basic picture of the physical mechanisms underlying the observed reduction in diffraction signal brightness from the model.
+For this, we discuss the evolution of the effective refractive index maps at the photon energies corresponding to the two dominant harmonics, namely the 13th and 15th, in the XUV spectrum.